 • Bee Family Centennial Farm Museum, Fort Collins: Experience farm life with activities such as washing clothes on a washboard, milking cows, pulling a horse-drawn plow and grinding corn for chickens at this working farm.
 (Open Friday and Saturday, May to October.)

-• Greeley Freight Station Museum: Examine intricate model railroad layouts, a wooden caboose from the Colorado and Southern Railroad and more than 1,000 railroad artifacts.
+• Colorado Model Railroad Museum: In Greeley, examine intricate model railroad layouts, a wooden caboose from the Colorado and Southern Railroad and more than 1,000 railroad artifacts.
 See actual trains come and go on nearby tracks.

 • Trout Haven Ranch Trout Pond, Estes Park: Cast your line in Trout Haven’s stocked pond — a perfect first-time fishing experience.
 (Check website for seasonal hours.)

-• Hot-springs pools: Splash around and soak up the mineral waters year-round at Indian Hot Springs in Idaho Springs, Glenwood Hot Springs Pool, Strawberry Hot Springs in Steamboat Springs and Hot Sulphur Springs Resort & Spa.
+• Hot-springs pools: Splash around and soak up the mineral waters year-round at Indian Hot Springs in Idaho Springs, Glenwood Hot Springs Pool and Iron Mountain Hot Springs in Glenwood Springs.

-• Summer fun parks: Sample the activities at mountain-top parks with alpine slides, mini-golf, bungee rides, climbing walls and more in Breckenridge, Copper Mountain, Steamboat Springs, Vail and Winter Park.
+• Summer fun parks: Sample the activities at mountain-top parks with alpine slides, mini-golf, bungee rides, climbing walls, mountain-bike parks and more in Breckenridge, Copper Mountain, Snowmass, Vail.
 There’s also Glenwood Caverns Adventure Park in Glenwood Springs and Bananas Fun Park in Grand Junction.

 • Mountain Top Children’s Museum, Breckenridge: Become a fireman in the costume studio, create a masterpiece at the Creation Station and make wildlife tracks in the wildlife exhibit.